dedroot/gitpy/docs/CODING_GUIDELINES.md

 | `nic` | For "Not In Changelog", used when the commit doesn't have to be in the changelog (because it generated based on the commit type of this list).
 Can be used when, for example, you already push something and you see after that you forgot to remove some bad typo |

 > [!NOTE]
-> Also here, if you want to use a different type, you just have to tell us in the issue you opened and we will tell you if it's okay or not.
+> And also here, if you want to use a different type, you just have to tell us in the issue you opened and we will tell you if it's okay or not.

 ### Versioning